Mobile County Alabama assistance programs.

-Find information on various Mobile Alabama non-profit agencies, churches and charities.
+Find information on various Mobile Alabama non-profit agencies, government assistance programs, churches and charities.
 Many of the organizations can help people pay utility bills, their rent, provide free health care, and even help them eliminate debt.
 They may also offer case management services, which can help with employment, or place families into low income or affordable housing.
+Or get free back to school supplies, applications to food stamps, and other free stuff, like Christmas toys.

 Mobile Community Action - This is the local community action agency that helps the working poor, and tries to ensure long term self-sufficiency.
 Programs offered include.
 Call (251) 457-5700.